su-developer-society/su-developer-society.github.io/events/index.md

 opportunity for him to look for people to join his business to build a SaaS.
 Time: 15:00-17:00
 Venue: Media Lab, Engineering building

+**2025-09-26** - Student lead talk: How to hack
+Veer Gosai will give a talk on how to discover and exploit vulnerabilities on websites.
+Time: 13:30
+Venue: Room 1005, Mathematical Sciences and Industrial Psychology Building